 The University Libraries, Office of Instruction and Assessment, UA BookStores, Office of Digital Learning, University Information Technology Services, and Disability Resource Center are campus partners in OER initiatives.

-The University of Arizona is an active member of the Open Textbook Network, which advances the use of open textbooks in higher education.
+The University of Arizona is an active member of the Open Textbook Network, which advances open education.

 Open educational resources (OER) are teaching, learning, and research resources in the public domain or released with an open license (e.g., Creative Commons license).